rahiel/pwds/README.md

 leaving little space to type your own commands.
 With pwds paths like `/home/user/Code/rust/src/doc/nomicon` are displayed as `~/C/r/s/d/nomicon`.

+It shows the first two characters for (hidden) directories that start with a ".".
+So `/home/rahiel/.config/autostart` becomes `~/.c/autostart`.

 # Installation

 Install pwds with cargo: